 On completion of your degree you must be able to demonstrate intellectual music skills and practical music skills.
 You should also have experience of music technology.

 For entry to the PGDE, you need an approved degree together with Higher English plus Maths or Applications of Maths at National 5 - some institutions specify at B.

-Aberdeen, Edinburgh and Highlands and Islands (Shetland College) universities and the Royal Conservatoire of Scotland offer the PGDE in Music.
+Aberdeen and Edinburgh universities and the Royal Conservatoire of Scotland offer the PGDE in Music.

 There is a lot of competition for places in these courses.
 It helps if you have experience of working with children or young people.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.

 Newly qualified teachers who want to teach in local council schools must complete a probationary period to demonstrate that they meet the Standard for Full Registration of the General Teaching Council for Scotland (GTC Scotland).
 Those who wish to teach in independent schools may also require to be registered.